Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

 ## Residual Networks

-> Deep Residual Network (ResNet) is one of the first works that successfully adopt skip connections, where each micro-block, .k.a. residual function, is associated with a skip connection, called residual path.
+> Deep Residual Network (ResNet) is one of the first works that successfully adopt skip connections, where each micro-block, a.k.a. residual function, is associated with a skip connection, called residual path.
 The residual path element-wisely adds the input features to the output of the same micro-block, making it a residual unit.
 Depending on the inner structure design of the micro-block, the residual network has developed into a family  of various architectures, including WRN, Inception-resnet, and ResNeXt.
 (DPN, 2017)

 * [ResNet](https://arxiv.org/abs/1512.03385)
     * Title: Deep Residual Learning for Image Recognition